tomazcx/odonto-dashboard-go/README.md

 # Odonto Dashboard

 A dashboard for a dentist clinic.
-Here you can manage your patients its appointments informations.
+Here you can manage your patients and its appointments informations.

 To start using it, clone the repository: